King Abdullah: We will protect Jerusalem’s Muslim, Christian character

-Abdullah said that the best way forward was a two-state solution based on the 1967 borders with east Jerusalem as the Palestinian capital and a secure Israel.
+Abdullah said that the best way forward was a two-state solution on the 1967 borders with east Jerusalem as its capital and a secure Israel.

 By TOVAH LAZAROFFUpdated: SEPTEMBER 26, 2018 15:07